Dark figure of crime

-First coined by Belgian sociologist and criminologist Adolphe Quetelet in the 19th century, the dark figure of crime, hidden figure of crime, or latent criminality is the amount of unreported, undetected, or undiscovered crime, and is a central concept of victimology, highlighting the limitations of solely relying upon official crime statistics.
+The dark figure of crime, hidden figure of crime, or latent criminality is the amount of unreported, undetected, or undiscovered crime.
+It is a central concept of victimology, as it highlights the limitations of solely relying upon official crime statistics.
 Crime may go unreported for various reasons, such as a victim being unaware that a crime occurred, personal dynamics with the perpetrator, perceived social stigma, distrust of the police, or fear of retaliation.
+The concept was coined by Belgian sociologist and criminologist Adolphe Quetelet in the 19th century.

 Methodology

 The gap between reported and unreported crimes calls the accuracy and completeness of crime data, calling the reliability of official crime statistics into question.
 The analysis of multiple sources of crime data is thus necessary to adjust for this discrepancy.

 All measures of crime have a dark figure to some degree.
 Comparisons between official statistics, such as the Uniform Crime Reports and the National Incident-Based Reporting System, and victim studies, such as the National Crime Victimization Survey (NCVS), attempt to provide an insight into the amount of unreported crime.

 Self-report studies are also used in comparison with official statistics and organized datasets to assess the dark of crime.